awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 ## Overview

-In this section we will deploy our base lab infrastructure using AWS CloudFormation as follows:
+In this section, we will deploy our base lab infrastructure using AWS CloudFormation as follows:
 ![Section2 Architecture](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/lab_architecture.png)

 Note the following:

-1. As part of deployment steps, **3 API calls per a minute** will be continuously generated and you will use memory metrics using the CloudWatch agent.
-This will allow you to see metrics in AWS Compute Optimizer.
+1. As part of deployment steps, **3 API calls per a minute** will be generated continuously and you will collect memory metrics using the CloudWatch agent.
+This will allow you to analyze metrics in AWS Compute Optimizer.

-2. **Access log** will be automatically sent to log group in Amazon CloudWatch.
+2. **Access log** will automatically be sent to log group in Amazon CloudWatch.

-3. There will be a new custom metrics created to monitor **total number of vCPU of Amazon EC2 instance** in Sustainability namespace in Amazon CloudWatch.
-You will use this metrics as **proxy metrics** when we calculate sustainability KPI.
+3. There will be a new customized metrics created to monitor **total number of vCPU of Amazon EC2 instance** in Sustainability namespace in Amazon CloudWatch.
+You will use these metrics as **proxy metrics** when we calculate sustainability KPI.

 4. You will analyze the configuration and resource utilization of a workload to identify Amazon EC2 instances that might be **overprovisioned or underprovisioned**.
 You will make changes based on the recommendations AWS Compute Optimizer analyzed for right-sizing Amazon EC2 instances.